 - h.
 Hydrants: Fire Hydrants shall be set to established grade, with the center of the barrel two feet (2') behind the face of the curb line for standard curbs, and eighteen inches (18") behind the back edge of the curb for rolled curbs.
 In the absence of a curb, the hydrant shall be set approximately five feet (5') to fifteen (15') from the edge of the pavement, and no more than fifteen feet (15') from a hard traveled surface. - i.
 Underground Cables and Pipelines: In new developments and redevelopments, Metro reserves the right to review the location of all underground facilities prior to their construction.
 Screening Required: VRADs and, at the discretion of LMPW, other Large GLEs shall be required to locate in an existing decorative newspaper corral where one exists in the public right-of-way.
 Where such corral does not exist, or where adequate space is not available in an existing corral, the Permittee shall install such decorative corral, the design of which shall be approved by LMPW in consultation with Develop Louisville's Planning and Design Services and Advanced Planning staff, to screen the installation.
-Where a VRAD or other Large GLE is located in a decorative corral, the sole discretion of the Director in consultation with Develop Louisville's Planning and Design Services and Advanced for a residential area, appropriate landscaping may be substituted for the corral.
+Where a VRAD or other Large GLE is located in a decorative corral, the Permittee shall maintain full responsibility for upkeep and maintenance of the corral.
+At the sole discretion of the Director in consultation with Develop Louisville's Planning and Design Services and Advanced Planning staff, where a VRAD or Large GLE is located in a residential area, appropriate landscaping may be substituted for the corral.
 The Director shall determine to what extent (if any) screening is required for a small cell antenna pole and any associated GLE. - j.
 Sequential Preference Standards: Subject to satisfaction of the other placement criteria set forth herein, and as applicable, the terms of any franchise or municipal facilities agreement approved by Metro, sites for Large GLEs, and poles for small cell antennae located on the public right-of-way will be evaluated based on the following sequential preference, provided that all landscaping or screening required by LMPW can be provided at that location. - i.
-Right-of-way or utility easement abutting industrial sites; - ii.
-Right-of-way or utility easement abutting office or commercial sites; - iii.
-Right-of-way or utility easement abutting parking lots that accommodate multi-family residential uses; - Right-of-way or utility easement abutting government centers, public or private schools, churches or other public buildings;
+Right-of-way or utility easement abutting industrial sites; - Right-of-way or utility easement abutting office or commercial sites; - Right-of-way or utility easement abutting parking lots that accommodate multi-family residential uses; - Right-of-way or utility easement abutting government centers, public or private schools, churches or other public buildings;